Skip to content

 MR LOCAL HISTORY

-Very few people know the story before Lincoln’s win, there was a Democrat named James Buchanan’s that held the office from 1856 -1860 unseating President Millard Fillmore from getting the Democratic nomination.
-It was Buchanan who defeated the first Republican to form and run for the nation’s highest office.
-What many don’t know is that the first Republican presidential ticket was not Abraham Lincoln, but John C. Fremont and Basking Ridge, New Jersey’s William Lewis Dayton.
+Very few people know the story.
+Before Lincoln’s win, there was a Democrat named James Buchanan who held the office from 1856 -1860, unseating President Millard Fillmore from getting the Democratic nomination.
+Buchanan defeated the first Republican to form and run for the nation’s highest office.
+Many don’t know that the first Republican presidential ticket was not Abraham Lincoln, but John C. Fremont and Basking Ridge, New Jersey’s William Lewis Dayton.

 John C. Fremont was an American explorer, military officer, and politician.
-He was a U.S. Senator from California, and in 1856 was the first Republican nominee for President of the United States.
-That’s right, the Republican party’s FIRST Vice Presidential candidate was William Lewis Dayton of Basking Ridge.
+He was a U.S. Senator from California and, in 1856, was the first Republican nominee for President of the United States.
+The Republican party’s FIRST Vice Presidential candidate was William Lewis Dayton of Basking Ridge.
 Dayton was selected by the newly formed Republican Party as their first nominee for Vice President of the United States over Abraham Lincoln at the Philadelphia Convention.

 That’s right, the Republican party’s FIRST Vice Presidential candidate was William Lewis Dayton of Basking Ridge, New Jersey.
 Dayton was selected by the newly formed Republican Party as their first nominee for Vice President of the United States over Abraham Lincoln at the Philadelphia Convention.

 Basking Ridge’s William Lewis Dayton c.1856.
 Dayton was born in Basking Ridge, New Jersey, to Joel Dayton (1776–1833) and Nancy (Lewis) Dayton (1787–1866).
-His father worked as a farmer and mechanic, and was not well off, but the extended Dayton family was long prominent in New Jersey.
-William L. Dayton was the grand-nephew of Elias Dayton and second cousin of Jonathan Dayton (was his grandfather’s brother’s son).
+His father worked as a farmer and mechanic and was not well off, but the extended Dayton family was prominent in New Jersey for a long time.
+William L. Dayton was Elias Dayton’s grand-nephew and Jonathan Dayton’s second cousin (his grandfather’s brother’s son).
 He graduated from the Brick Academy, then went on to graduate College of New Jersey (now Princeton University) in 1825 at the age of 18.

 1856 Republican Platform – Abolish Slavery